serv0id/skipera/README.md

 # skipera
-Module to facilitate skipping Coursera (https://www.coursera.org/) videos.
+Module to facilitate skipping Coursera (https://www.coursera.org/) videos and assessments.

 ## Why?
 Skipera assists in automatically skip irrelevant MOOC courses which are made mandatory by universities.